 What You Need to Know About Age-Related Muscle Wasting

-I have talked about frailty in a previous edition of this Newsletter, emphasizing the importance of shifting dietary habits and adopting a regimen of regular physical exercise.
+I have talked about frailty in a previous post, emphasizing the importance of shifting dietary habits and adopting a regimen of regular physical exercise.
 This same advice stands true for age-related muscle wasting, or sarcopenia.
 Sarcopenia is the loss of muscle mass and function, and frailty can be defined as multi-system impairment, including muscle loss associated with increased vulnerability to stressors.1

 Depending on your age, you’ve probably noticed as you get older it is harder to maintain muscle, losing both mass and strength more noticeably – this is known as primary sarcopenia.
 Keep in mind that this is not a necessary consequence of getting older, but a preventable age-related condition.2